devnull-cz/unix-linux-prog-in-c-labs/2024/labs-2024-12-02/happy.md

 This can be made to work in generic way, e.g. if IPv4 addresses are preferred, it will try to connect to the first IPv4 addresses, if that fails, it will try the different AF addresses.

-When the hostname resolves to a sequence of only IPv4 addresses, it should try to connect to them in sequence.
+The question is what should happen when the hostname resolves to a sequence of only IPv4 addresses.
+Either it can try to connect to them in sequence or bail if the attempt to connect to the first one (within the timeout) is not successful.

 Note: at each step, there could be max.
 2 simultaneous connection attempts in progress.